curityio/nginx_oauth_proxy_module/resources/2-testing.md

 ## 6. Run NGINX Plus Certification Tests

+Before final release, our build system produces a dynamic module for multiple NGINX+ platforms, as described in [3-deployment.md].\
-To certify that a build is compatible with NGINX+, each shared library needs to be tested with NGINX's certification test suite, then released to GitHub.
-All of this is done by the build system using Docker.
-For some background on this process, refer to the [NGINX Plus Certified Modules Program documentation](https://www.nginx.com/partners/certified-module-program-documentation/#tech-doc-instructions-building).
+To certify that a build is compatible with NGINX+, each shared library needs to be tested with NGINX's certification test suite, then released to GitHub.\
+For some background, refer to the [NGINX Plus Certified Modules Program documentation](https://www.nginx.com/partners/certified-module-program-documentation/#tech-doc-instructions-building).
 As described there:

 - [NGINX+ must be installed](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-plus/) on each platform in the build.sh script.
 - The dynamic modules must be deployed to each supported platform.